Driver kills nine, injures 16 ploughing van into Toronto sidewalk crowd

 A Reuters witness saw at least two tarp-covered bodies at the site of the incident.
 Five people remained in critical condition at Sunnybrook Health Services Centre on Monday afternoon, the hospital said.

 The CBC aired a video it said was shot by a bystander that showed police arresting a suspect at the scene as he shouted: “Kill me” and pointed an unidentified object at an officer.
-The video later showed what appeared to be the same man lying on the flood, being handcuffed.
+The video later showed what appeared to be the same man lying on the floor, being handcuffed.

 Ryder System Inc (R.N) spokeswoman Claudia Panfil confirmed that one of the company’s rental vehicles had been involved and said the company was cooperating with authorities.